 The bottom line is, if you are running a small-scale business, Delaware may not be the best place for you - but if yours is a large corporation or LLC, it may be a smart move to either form or transact your business in Delaware.
-Let’s take a look at some of the potential advantages and disadvantages of doing business in this state.
+Let's look at some of the potential advantages and disadvantages of doing business in this state.

 What are the advantages?